-(g) Carbon Cycle Science

-Technical Contact: Mike Kuperberg, 301-903-3511, michael.kuperberg@science.doe.gov
+(g) Carbon Cycle Science Technical Contact: Mike Kuperberg, 301-903-3511, michael.kuperberg@science.doe.gov

-Research on measurements, experiments, and modeling that provide improved quantitative and predictive understanding of the terrestrial carbon cycle processes that can affect atmospheric CO_2 concentration changes and thereby affect the CO_2 forcing of climate.
+Research on measurements, experiments, and modeling that provide improved quantitative and predictive understanding of the terrestrial carbon cycle processes that can affect atmospheric $CO_2$ concentration changes and thereby affect the $CO_2$ forcing of climate.
 The goal should be to understand the impacts of, and feed backs from a changing climate on non-managed terrestrial ecosystems.
 Research should be posed in the context of representing terrestrial carbon cycle processes in earth system models.

-(h) Subsurface Biogeochemistry

-Technical Contact: David Lesmes, 301-903-2977, david.lesmes@science.doe.gov

-Investigations of the coupled physical, chemical, and biological processes affecting the transport of subsurface contaminants at DOE sites emphasizing critical knowledge gaps and hypothesis-driven research to better understand the significant physical, chemical, and biological processes influencing the form and mobility of DOE contaminants in the subsurface.
+(h) Subsurface Biogeochemistry Technical Contact: David Lesmes, 301-903-2977, david.lesmes@science.doe.gov driven research to better understand the significant physical, chemical, and biological processes influencing the form and mobility of DOE contaminants in the subsurface.
 The environment of interest is the terrestrial subsurface including the vadose zone, the saturated zone and key groundwater-surface water interfaces.